Scare-BnB/Overlooked-Hotels-Server/README.md

 ## Endpoints and Testing

 This API was developed to implement CRUD operations throughout the different model controllers in this application.
 The different endpoints focus on the four models that have been established in the database: Users, Accommodation, Bookings and Reviews.
+Provided a User is logged in, the following operations will execute unless they require Administrative Access.

 ### User